 When you decide to confirm your holiday with us, please ensure that you cancel any other flights which may have been held for the same dates/airlines, by other Tour Operators/Travel Agents.
 Failure to do so, may result in the airline subsequently cancelling the flights we have booked, and additional costs being incurred to re-book.

 Choosing the right hotel can be a dilemma, especially when travelling to long haul destinations.
 Whilst most hotels have official star ratings locally, in some cases these cannot always be relied on.
-We have categorised all hotels to give a general guide as well as providing Trip Advisor ratings where possible.
+We have categorised all hotels to give a general guide as star ratings.
 Standards can however vary between hotels of the same class, in different countries, and even in the same country.
 For example, city hotels which often cater for business as well as leisure travellers may have generally higher standards than a beach resort where the atmosphere will tend to be more relaxed.
 It is important to carefully read the individual hotel descriptions.

 It is an unfair fact of life that single travellers generally have to pay over the odds for a room, often up to twice the price each person in a twin room might have to pay.
 Please note that the standard and location of single rooms is not always comparable to that of twin/double rooms, even when you pay the single supplement.